How to use Weave with PII data

 print('PII data first sample: "' + pii_data[0]["text"] + '"')

-Our initial method is to use regular expressions (regex) to identify PII data and redact it.
-It allows us to define patterns that can match various formats of sensitive information like phone numbers, email addresses, and social security numbers.
-By using regex, we can scan through large volumes of text and replace or redact information without the need for more complex NLP techniques.
+Regular expressions (regex) are the simplest method to identify and redact PII data.
+Regex allows you to define patterns that can match various formats of sensitive information like phone numbers, email addresses, and social security numbers.
+Using regex, you can scan through large volumes of text and replace or redact information without the need for more complex NLP techniques.

 import re